Inverse problems for Lorentzian manifolds and non-linear hyperbolic equations: Determination of the earliest light observation sets

 \subsubsection{Determination of the time when a geodesic is observed to enter in to the already reconstructed set.}

-{\mattitext Let us describe the rough idea of the construction that we do next: We will consider the point $p=\gamma_{y,\zeta}(r)$ where a geodesic $\gamma_{y,\zeta}$ first time enters (see Fig.\ 7) in the ``already reconstructed'' set $J^+({\hat x}_1)\cap J^-({p^+})$ or exits the set $J^-({p^+})$.
-In particular we consider the time $s= \mathbb{S} (y ,\zeta ,s_1)$ where the light coming from the point $p$ is first time observed on $\hat \mu$.
-The time $\mathbb{S} (y ,\zeta ,s_1)$ will be essential for us as we can {\gtext make} sure that we do not record on $\hat \mu$ any strange signals that caustics may have produced before this time.
-The idea is that when $r^\prime>r$ is close to $r$, the observations from an artificial point sources produced at the point $\gamma_{y,\zeta}(r^\prime)$ coincide with the observations that we have made earlier.
-These earlier made observations are called below the genuine observations.
-We will later construct the time $\mathbb{S} (y ,\zeta ,s_1)$ from our given measurements using the time when we first record a genuine observation on $\hat \mu$.
+{\mattitext Let us describe the rough idea of the construction that we do next: We will consider the point $p=\gamma_{y,\zeta}(r)$ where a geodesic $\gamma_{y,\zeta}$ {\ftext enters for the first time} (see Fig.\ 7) in the ``already reconstructed'' set $J^+({\hat x}_1)\cap J^-({p^+})$ or exits the set $J^-({p^+})$.
+In particular we consider the time $s= \mathbb{S} (y ,\zeta ,s_1)$ where the light coming from the point $p$ is observed on $\hat \mu$ {\ftext for the first time}.
+The time $\mathbb{S} (y ,\zeta ,s_1)$ will be essential for us as we {\mtext are} sure that {\mtext before this time} we do not {\mtext observe} on $\hat \mu$ any strange signals that caustics may have produced.
+The idea {\mtext to find $\mathbb{S} (y ,\zeta ,s_1)$} is that when $r^\prime>r$ is close to $r$, the observations from an artificial point sources produced at the point $\gamma_{y,\zeta}(r^\prime)$ coincide with some of the observations that we have made earlier.
 Next we present details of this construction.}